Updated December 2014

 Enhancing Student Education

-- 25 students from McPherson County are studying at KU Medical Center.
+- 21 students from McPherson County are currently studying at KU Medical Center.

 - 10 McPherson County physicians serve as volunteer KU Medical Center faculty, providing medical students with hands-on training in rural and underserved communities as part of the Rural Preceptorship Program.